SilverLinings89/Waveguide/Progress.md

 I simplified the implementation of the apply_sweep function.
 There was also another instance of the set_zero / distribute calls in the vmult function, that I have now removed. testing.
 In the current implementation, the issue is, that there is again a discontinuity at the interfaces with decrease from both sides.
 I suspect that the distribute() call in the local solver sets the lower boundary zero.
 Then, after the weep, the distribute call after solve puts a zero for the lower process aswell because of the constraint declaring the 2 dofs as equivalent.

 I am now using the part before the sweeping preconditioner to build up a forward sweep and check amplitudes to see, where the error arises.

+# Thursday, 5th of august

+In the attempted direct solve, I was missing a sign change.
+Fixed and restarted.
+In the resulting solution, there were missing interface values, which is now adjusted for run82.
+Also, the files have been renamed to Precalc and all 4 processes now contribute.
+The solution of the manual scheme looks great now.
+I copied the trace copy to the sweeping function.

+I am now reenabling the distribution of constraints onto the input vector for apply sweep.
+Currently, the amplitude is 0.5 and that might be because there is only a sweep in one direction so there might be no backward coupling ...
+Will check tomorrow.